Holden (singer): 2024-present: unreleased projects and Holden tour

-On November 3, 2024, during the sixth episode of the twenty-fourth edition of Amici di Maria De Filippi, he previewed his new single "Grandine", in collaboration with Mew, released on November 8, which then debuted at number twenty-fifth in the Top Singles chart.
+On 3 November 2024, during the sixth episode of the twenty-fourth edition of Amici di Maria De Filippi, he previewed his new single "Grandine", in collaboration with Mew, released on 8 November, which then debuted at number twenty-fifth in the Top Singles chart.

-The Holden tour, his first major club tour in Italy, took place from November 13 to 29, 2024, from Florence to Milan.
+The Holden tour, his first major club tour in Italy, took place from 13 to 29 November 2024, from Florence to Milan.
 The dates in Rome, Milan, Bologna, and Turin were sold out.
-The single "Autodistruzione" was released on April 18, 2025, followed by "Baby drive" on June 27.
+The single "Autodistruzione" was released on 18 April 2025, followed by "Baby drive" on 27 June.